The purpose of this fact sheet is to support applications where fencing will be used as a crime prevention tool.

-Improved fencing can be an effective crime prevention tool because:
+Improvements in fencing or the erection of a new fence can be an effective tool because:

-- making it harder to physically access locations can discourage potential offenders by increasing the perceived effort associated with committing an offence
+- It is harder to physically access locations and can discourage potential offenders by increasing the perceived effort associated with committing an offence

 - may limit natural surveillance and provide cover for offenders, making it easier for crimes to be committed

 - provide a canvas for graffiti and tagging.